Trip Notes PDF

 These temperatures are indicative only and can change on a daily/weekly basis

-Most walks will be on recognised paths and tracks and on occasions there will be cases where we may walk over trails, scrub land or vegetation.
+Walking ConditionsThere are no roads on the island.
+Most walks will be on recognised paths and tracks but on occasion there will be cases where we may walk over trails, scrub land or vegetation.
 Some of the trails may be tricky.

 *It is advisable to have a pair of tinted goggles to cater for the sun’s glare off the sea during swims.